By using this site, you agree to the Privacy Policy and Terms of Use.

 Because there are two types of inner ear infections, the symptoms are slightly different for each.
 However, there is one main difference between them and that is labyrinthitis often results in hearing loss, which isn’t the case with vestibular neuritis.

-For example, vertigo, nausea, vomiting, tinnitus, and hearing impairment are all common symptoms of labyrinthitis.
+For example, vertigo1, nausea, vomiting, tinnitus, and hearing impairment are all common symptoms of labyrinthitis.
 Although these symptoms can last for several days, they are often not severe and usually disappear within a few weeks.

 Other possible signs of inner ear infections include having trouble balancing or walking normally, feeling like your ear is blocked, earache, headache, and fluid coming from your ear.